kubeshop/tracetest/docs/docs/configuration/trace-polling.md

 ## Changing Trace Polling Settings from the UI

-In the Web UI, open settings, and select Trace Polling.
+In the Tracetest Web UI, open Settings and select Trace Polling:

 ![Demo Settings](./img/trace-polling.png)